Heavy Woollen Derby: Head-to-head record

 In all competitions, competitive and uncompetitive:

 Meetings in major finals

 The two sides have never met in a major final.

 Collective Honours

 Boxing Day Challenge

-The Boxing Day Challenge is an annual Rugby league friendly match that takes place on 26th December.
+The Boxing Day Challenge is an annual Rugby league friendly match that takes place on 26 December in which the teams compete for the Roy Powell Trophy.
 The venue alternates between the two sides' home grounds: Crown Flatt (The Tetley's Stadium) and the Fox's Biscuits Stadium (Mount Pleasant) respectively.
+Before the move to the summer season from 1996, the teams would often meet for matches on Boxing Day and New Year's Day as part of their regular league schedule.

+The trophy is named in honour of Roy Powell who died on 27 December 1998.
+Powell was born in Dewsbury, and in 1998 had been part of the Batley team that won the Trans-Pennine Cup.